polettix/Data-Tubes/README.md

     $tube = tube($factory_locator, @parameters); # OR
     $tube = tube(\@factory_locator, @parameters); # OR
+    $tube = tube(\%opts, $factory_locator, @parameters); # OR
+    $tube = tube(\%opts, \@factory_locator, @parameters);

 this allows you to facilitate the creation of a tube, doing most of the heavy-lifting automatically.

+The first parameter can optionally be a _hash reference_ of options.
+Currently, the only supported option is `prefix`, which allows you to set an alternative prefix with respect to what `Data::Tubes::Util/load_sub` would assume by default.

-The first parameter is used as a _locator_ of a factory method to generate the real tube.
+The following (or first, if `%opts` is missing) parameter is used as a _locator_ of a factory method to generate the real tube.
 It can be either a string, or an array reference containing two elements, a package name and a subroutine name inside that package.
-The function `load_sub` in [Data::Tubes::Util](https://metacpan.org/pod/Data::Tubes::Util) is used to load the factory method automatically, which means that the package name is subject to the same rules described in ["summon"](#summon) above.
+The function ["load\_sub" in Data::Tubes::Util](https://metacpan.org/pod/Data::Tubes::Util#load_sub) is used to load the factory method automatically, which means that the package name is subject to the same rules described in ["summon"](#summon) above.

 After the factory function is loaded, it is called with the provided `@parameters` and the returned value... returned back.